DocumentWDP-6

 Abstract#

 This document provides INFORMATIVE (non-normative) guidance on sequence number conventions for the Waddling Diagnostic Protocol (WDP).
-These conventions are RECOMMENDED patterns that improve consistency and recognizability across projects, but they are NOT REQUIRED.
+These conventions are RECOMMENDED patterns that improve consistency and recognizability across projects, but they are NOT REQUIRED for WDP compliance.
 Projects MAY adopt, adapt, or ignore these conventions based on their domain-specific needs.

-Key Point: Sequence conventions are suggestions, not rules.
-Domain semantics always take precedence.
+Note: Sequence conventions are suggestions, not requirements.
+Domain semantics take precedence over these conventions.

 Specification Navigation: See STRUCTURE.md for an overview of all WDP specification parts.